 My first dream was to earn my living as a full time writer.
 But the practical side of me realised that many try,and few succeed.
 So I obtained my degree in English and went to work in a bank.
 I wrote in my free time, and my first two novels (Dragons Can Only Rust and Dragon Reforged) were picked up by an international publisher.
 The advance was small,the sales equally so, and my resulting disappointment (plus the pressures of daily life) meant that the subsequent novels I wrote were left slumbering on my computer’s hard drive.

 But in the twenty years since those two novels went out of print have seen a revolution in the book industry.
-And I have have twenty years to mature and change as well.
+And I have had twenty years to mature and change as well.
 I now work in a role which I find immensely rewarding (emotionally and spiritually, certainly not monetarily).
 So now I have a second dream.
 I enjoy the worlds I explore through my writing, and I’d like to share those worlds with others.

 I have decided to self publish so that I can have full creative control over my works.
 I’m not interested in being commercial.
 For me success is measured not by numbers of readers but by the enjoyment of those who like my stories.